entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/run-local.md

 ### The service-url Variable

-The `service-url` variable is the api Microservice API URL.
+The `service-url` variable is the Microservice API URL.

 ### User is not authenticated message

 When you run the widgets if you see the message: `User is not authenticated`.
 This means that probably your keycloak application is not running so please check if the docker-compose command is still in execution.

-## Open the project in an IDE

-This section just walks through the anatomy of the project and the micro frontends.
-You can skip this or review later as desired.
-The top level project is a normal Spring Boot application.
-You can look through the code and configuration in src/main/java to get a view of the server side.
-The micro frontends are in the ui folder.
-Each entity gets an MFE for details, table, and form.